Originally posted on December 24, 2021

 This isn’t one of those things to leave behind.
 It is something you have to work on constantly.
 What you can leave behind is that negative mindset.
 You know that mindset you get in when you think you are unworthy of something.
 You get caught up in being a negative Nancy and it is not good for your mental health.

 I say this because negative thoughts will always be there.
 For some of us, our default setting is to assume the worse and make ourselves feel accordingly.
 So we spiral down the rabbit hole of shitting on everything.
-I… being one of those people.
+I… am one of those people.
 It takes the conscious decision and effort to stop yourself in your tracks and tell yourself NO. We are not going down this path.
 Not today Satan, not today!
 Work through how to handle your negative thoughts and find a productive way to work through them.

 I have been working on this a lot in 2021.
-Over this past year, I have written blog posts, made youtube videos.
+Over this past year, I have written blog posts and made youtube videos.
 I will continue working on my shadow work because I am finding new triggers of why I act the way I act or do the things I do.
 I will continue to share my story to help others.
 The videos I made about my dad may not have a lot of views, but I had someone reach out to me because they are in a similar situation.

-To quote Rachel Green “just so you know, it’s not that common, it doesn’t happen to every guy (person) and it IS A BIG DEAL” Although she is talking about premature ejaculation I thought the quote worked pretty good here.
+To quote Rachel Green “just so you know, it’s not that common, it doesn’t happen to every guy (person) and it IS A BIG DEAL” Although she is talking about premature ejaculation I thought the quote worked pretty well here.
 His penis didn’t but her quote did.
 Hahaha, see what I did there??

 Things to Leave Behind